Congratulations – The Big Day Has Arrived!

 If the formula is the liquid concentrate, then any opened can needs to be refrigerated.
 It can be safely stored in the fridge for up to 48 hours.
 If the formula is made from the powdered form, then it should be stored in the fridge for only 24 hours.
 The opened can of powdered formula should be used within a month, and it should be stored in a cool, dry place.
 Please do not freeze formula because the product’s components may separate.

 The umbilical “stump” often stumps parents.
 It seems fragile, potentially painful, and complicated.
 The good news is that the umbilical stump is the ONLY self sufficient aspect of your baby.
 The belly button area does not have pain receptors, meaning this is not a painful area for the baby.
 If the diaper touches the leftover cord, the baby is not bothered.
-The stump usually falls off on its own between 1-2 weeks after delivery.
-While it is still attached, we ask that you sponge bathe the baby so that the stump isn’t submersed in water.
+The stump usually falls off on its own between 1-3 weeks after delivery.
+While it is still attached, we ask that you sponge bathe the baby so that the stump isn’t submerged in water.
 After it falls off, you may begin doing more typical baths with a baby bathtub.
-If you notice any drainage from the belly button once it falls off, don’t worry…..this can be a normal finding that needs a simple solution.
-Please let us know if this is something you notice.
+If you notice any drainage from the belly button once it falls off, give us a call.
+Occasionally, we need to do a simple (non painful) procedure in the office to seal up the area.

 There is no getting around it, babies love to spit up!
 More times than not, this is a normal phenomenon based on the way that their body is developing.
 In between the esophagus (the tube from the mouth to the stomach) and the stomach, there is a valve.
 This valve is very loose.
 It doesn’t tighten up until a baby gets to be about 9 months old.
 Because the valve is so loose, it lets lots of food pass back from the stomach, up the esophagus, and out the mouth. (hence, the constant outfit changes at inopportune times).
 Occasionally, the spit up can be bothersome for babies.
 These babies usually arch their backs, get very red, and are relatively inconsolable for a while after feeds.
 If you have concerns that your baby fits into this category, please let us know.